 Is a customer not paying your invoice?
+Or only wants to pay a part of the invoice?
 This step-by-step plan outlines what you can do to get paid after all.

 On this page

 1. Check whether the payment term is correct

 If you sell products or provide services, your customer must pay within an agreed timeframe.
 For consumers, you can determine the payment term yourself.
 Do you supply to companies and governments (B2B)?
 In that case, legal payment terms apply.